Adolf Pfalzgraf von der Pfalz1

 M, #19, b.
 1645, d.
 1681

-James Sandilands, 2nd Lord of Abercrombie was born in 1645.1 He was the son of Sir James Sandilands, 1st Lord of Abercrombie and Jean Lichtoun.1 He died in 1681 at Kinneff, Fife, Scotland, unmarried, and in poverty and obscurity.1
+James Sandilands, 2nd Lord of Abercrombie was born in 1645.1 He was the son of Sir James Sandilands, 1st Lord of Abercrombie and Jean Lichtoun.1 He died in 1681 at Kinneff, Fife, ScotlandG, unmarried, and in poverty and obscurity.1

-James Sandilands, 2nd Lord of Abercrombie succeeded to the title of 2nd Lord of Abercrombie [S., 1647] after 27 February 1666/67.1
+He succeeded as the 2nd Lord of Abercrombie [S., 1647] after 27 February 1666/67.1

 On his death the Barony of Abercrombie became extinct.1